 MySchool is a Management Information System (MIS), all the data is stored and managed within levels (tables).
-From a school configuration point of view, we have school levels, class levels, and classes.
-The educational curriculum is layered within Subjects, and Courses.
-These are then stored within the scholastic years.

 It is important to understand how MySchool differentiates between Districts/Schools/School Levels and Class levels.

 We can create multi school instances upon request.
 Each will be independent, but central control and access can be given to trust managers, district administration or central governing bodies.
 Contact our product team for further information.

 In a default setup these would be Primary, Middle and Secondary/High School.
 They are used mainly for security access and permissions.
 Some reports are built on a school level only.

 These School levels can have different labels depending on your specific naming convention (e.g. Junior High, Senior school).
 You will asked to confirm these during onboarding.